 The Same Same crew has opened a neighbouring trattoria in Ada Lane, serving up Italian dishes with an Aussie twist.

-Fans of Japanese cuisine have been flocking to Hôntô since 2018, while Same Same started serving up Thai dishes in 2019 — and pouring more than 140 different tequilas at its upstairs bar Los, too.
+Fans of Japanese cuisine have been flocking to Hôntô since 2018, while Same Same started serving up Thai dishes in 2019 — and pouring more than 110 different tequilas at its upstairs bar Los, too.
 In 2020, Agnes joined the fold as well, and marked the latest venture from acclaimed chef Ben Williamson (ex-Gerard's Bistro, The Apo).
-Now, classic Italian dishes are on the menu, thanks to new James Street trattoria Biánca.
+Now, classic Italian dishes are on the menu, thanks to James Street's trattoria, Biánca, that opened in 2021.

 Nestled into Ada Lane, which branches off of the popular Valley roadway — and also houses The Calile Hotel, Same Same and Gelato Messina — Biánca is all about simple, old-school Italian fare.
 Williamson has overseen the menu, which gives its range of dishes a few Australian twists via its focus on seasonal produce.

 And, should you be dining with seven or more people, you'll be picking from the restaurant's two set menus.
-The $70 option works through five courses, while the $110 menu offers a bigger range, plus a serving of lemon sorbet as a cleanser before dessert.
+The $84 option works through five courses, while the $130 menu offers a bigger range, plus a serving of lemon sorbet as a cleanser before dessert.

-Inside, as well as pink, salmon, peach and terracotta hues, tiles are a big feature — as is the openair bar.
+Inside, as well as pink, salmon, peach and terracotta hues, tiles are a big feature — as is the open-air bar.
 Upstairs sits the private dining room, which can seat 36, and only serves the two set menus.

 Book unique getaways and adventures dreamed up by our editors